shanojpillai/AI-Engineering-Mastery/README.md

 ### Sample Files

-The application includes several sample CSV files in the `ui` directory:
+The application includes several sample CSV files in the `ui/sample_data` directory:

 - **simple_transactions.csv**: Basic format with date, amount, and category
 - **bank_statement_sample.csv**: Bank statement format with debit/credit columns
 - **credit_card_statement.csv**: Credit card statement with detailed categories
 - **european_format.csv**: European format with semicolons and comma decimals
 - **very_simple.csv**: Minimal example for testing

+These sample files are accessible directly from the Upload Data tab in the application.
+You can download them and use them as templates for your own data.

 ## Chat Assistant Capabilities